 What are dental loupes and how do they work?

-Dental loupes are magnifying glasses or goggles worn by dentists, hygienists and other dental professionals during dental procedures.
+Dental loupes are magnifying glasses or goggles used by dentists, hygienists, and other dental professionals during dental procedures.
+They are essential tools that help in various dental loupes uses, such as improving visual acuity and accuracy.
 They work by magnifying the image of the teeth and oral structures, allowing the dentist to see more detail and perform procedures more accurately.
 The loupes are usually mounted on the frame of the eyeglasses, and the magnification can be adjusted to suit the individual’s needs.
 They typically use either convex or concave lenses to achieve the magnification.
 The use of dental loupes helps to reduce eye strain and improve posture, leading to increased comfort and efficiency for the dentist.

 What are the different types of dental loupes available?